stldo/gatsby-plugin-minify-classnames/README.md

 ## How it works

 It shortens the class name length by mapping the `resourcePath` and the `localName` to incremental strings.
-To avoid issues between specific class names and ad blockers, the default dictionary uses only consonants and numbers.

 ### Example

-— The files `index.module.css` and `menu.module.css`, respectively:
+The files `index.module.css` and `menu.module.css`, respectively:

 ```css
 .container {